tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Properties.md

 -   A page blob's size is modified only if the request specifies a value for the `x-ms-content-length` header.

--   To change a page blob's size in a premium storage account, the new size must not exeed the content length allowed by the existing tier.
+-   To change a page blob's size in a premium storage account, the new size must not exceed the content length allowed by the existing tier.
 Call [Set Blob Tier](set-blob-tier.md) before resizing the blob.
 For a list of tiers and allowed content length, see [High-performance Premium Storage and managed disks for VMs](/azure/virtual-machines/windows/disks-types#premium-ssd).

 -   If a request sets only `x-ms-blob-sequence-number` and/or `x-ms-content-length`, and no other properties, then none of the blob's other properties are modified.